-Google rumored to be in talks with carriers about sharing Wallet revenue to boost adoptionAlex Wagner - Senior News Editor
+Google rumored to be in talks with carriers about sharing Wallet revenue to boost adoptionAlex Wagner - Deputy Managing Editor, News Desk

 So far Sprint is the only carrier that's officially on board with Google Wallet, but a new report has suggested that Google may be working to get more operators on board.
 According to Bloomberg's sources, Google is said to be considering sharing revenue from Wallet with carriers like AT&T and Verizon to get them to back the service.
 When asked to comment on the report, AT&T had nothing to say, but Verizon did mention that it's "continuing [its] commercial discussions with Google on this issue."
 Google's said in a statement that it continues to "work hard to develop Google Wallet and build the partner ecosystem to make it possible for everyone to pay with their phones and get great deals while shopping."